University of Cambridge: Technology

+Notable current academics

+The academic staff at the University of Cambridge includes several notable scholars, including Sriya Iyer, known for her research in the economics of religion and development; Graham Virgo, specialising in equity and the law of restitution; Aaron Koller, a specialist in Semitic languages and Jewish intellectual history; Mihaela van der Schaar, known for her research in AI-enabled personalised medicine.

 In literature and popular culture

 Throughout its history, the University of Cambridge has frequently been featured in literature, artistic works, television, and film.
-As of February 2023, IMDb lists 82 films or television shows that feature the University of Cambridge as a filming location.

 Cambridge was mentioned as early as the 14th century in Geoffrey Chaucer's The Canterbury Tales.
 In The Reeve's Tale, the two main fictional characters are students at a University of Cambridge college called Soler Halle, which is believed to refer to King's Hall and is now part of Trinity College.
 The university has been the setting for all or parts of numerous novels, including Douglas Adams' Dirk Gently's Holistic Detective Agency, Rose Macaulay's They Were Defeated, and Tom Sharpe's Porterhouse Blue.

 Other notable examples of the University of Cambridge in popular culture include: